sttng/SXOS/docs/readme.md

     from a game card?
 Like, include everything up to the game card sectors?
 It would obviously need to come with a homebrew capable of doing that or does the type of dumping needed require specialized hardware or tools?

 Yes, it's definitely possible.
-However, dumping the necessary data will require specialized tools that don't exist yet.Essentially, you must forge most of the gamecard controller's authentication process and then request these special sectors from the gamecard.
+However, dumping the necessary data will require specialized tools that don't exist yet.
+Essentially, you must forge most of the gamecard controller's authentication process and then request these special sectors from the gamecard.
 I've documented all that some time ago in the wiki: https://switchbrew.org/wiki/Gamecard_ASIC